smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 For a complete list of functions and variables available on most aggregator contracts, see the [Data Feeds API Reference](/docs/price-feeds-api-reference/#accesscontrolledoffchainaggregator).

-## Updates to Proxy and Aggregator Contracts
+## Updates to proxy and aggregator contracts

 To accommodate the dynamic nature of off-chain environments, Chainlink Data Feeds are updated from time to time to add new features and capabilities as well as respond to externalities such as token migrations, protocol rebrands, extreme market events, and upstream issues with data or node operations.